PuneetGopinath/Sanitizers/INSTALL.md

  * Minimum php 5.3.0 compiler.
  * PHP Extensions - filter and mbstring extensions.
  * HTMLPurifier (optional) *(automaticaly installed if you are using composer)* **(recommended)** - You can install HTMLPurifier it will be used when sanitizing html code.
+Minimum 4.12.0 required.
+If you are not using the html code may not be valid and secure to prevent XSS.

-Minimum 4.12.0 required. **Note:** If you are not using composer, you have to require it yourself e.g. `require_once '/path/to/HTMLPurifier.auto.php';`
+**Note:** If you are not using composer, you can require it yourself e.g. `require_once '/path/to/HTMLPurifier.auto.php';` or else you can
+1. Install HTMLPurifier
+2. move the library folder in HTMLPurifier to src folder in BKS
+3. rename library folder to HTMLPurifier.
+Thats all!

 If you want to encode strings then; you need php iconv extension also.

-**Note:** The warning messages will be always thrown, we don't have the feature of disabling this, if you want this feature, then submit a feature request using the [Issue tracker](https://github.com/PuneetGopinath/Sanitizers/issues), See [CONTRIBUTING.md](.github/CONTRIBUTING.md#using-the-issue-tracker) if you want to submit a feature request.
+**Note:** The warning messages will be always thrown, we don't have the feature of disabling this, if you want this feature, then submit a feature request, See [CONTRIBUTING.md](.github/CONTRIBUTING.md#using-the-issue-tracker) if you want to submit a feature request.

 <h2><a name="installing-sanitizers">Installing Sanitizers 📥</a></h2>